dom3d/LearningProtoactorNetOnOSX/README.md

 when you use that, it will handle failover for you Grains in ProtoActor works like this: you generate grains from a Protobuf Service dfinition.. this gives you two things, a client that can talk to the grain , and a server interface which you need to implement

-## The many (and thus confusing) ways to send a message
-**pid.Tell** this posts the message to the maibox directly and ignores any middleware.

-**Remote.SendMessage**  wraps the message into an evelope end sends it out right away via RemoteDelivery of the EndpointManager

-**context.tell**  This sends a message to the target PID and respects the middleware setup as defined via Props/Kind.

-**context.RequestAsync** Request-Response based message.
-The message gets packed into a MessagEnvelope.
-This is the request part.
-**context.Respond** Request-Response based message.
-This is the response part. context.Sender is actually not null in this case and can be used.

-**context.respond:** this is only for received Request messages (RPCs).

-## The many (and thus confusing) ways to send spawn an actor
-**Actor.Spawn** (and it's variations) spawns it as root Actor **context.Spawn** (and it's variations) spawns it as child of the actor (actor.sef)

 ## Flexibility via Props

 **Router:** message forwarder or multiplier